 A grade of incomplete ("I") indicates that satisfactory work has been done in a course, but the student has been prevented from completing the final examination or other concluding work because of some verifiable reason.
 The grade of "I" may be given as a final grade only.
 An "I" grade will not be given unless the student contacts his or her instructor and a contract for completion of work is approved.
 The "I" grade must be removed by the time final grades are due the following semester (unless the "I" contract specifies an earlier deadline); otherwise, it will be automatically converted to a permanent "F".
 The grade of "I" is not used in calculating grade point average.
 If it is not removed in the allotted time, however, it will be calculated as an "F" upon conversion.
 Re-enrolling in a class will not prevent an "I" from being changed to an "F".
-If the course is repeated, the grade of "F" may be removed from the GPA.
-A grade in a repeated course replaces the previous grade if the grade is higher than the grade attained in the previous course attempt.
+A grade in a repeated course replaces the grade attained in the previous course attempt.